Skip to main content

 ScheduledOn a schedule (e.g., once every 24 hours)When data is only needed for analytics and reporting

-When you select the scheduled mode, additional settings appear: interval, start hour, and time zone.
+When you select Scheduled, additional settings appear: interval, start hour, and time zone.
 A token usage forecast is also displayed — showing estimated daily and monthly costs.

 If you are unsure which to choose — use scheduled updates once every 24 hours.
 This is sufficient for most scenarios and significantly reduces costs compared to Realtime.